JusstTamil/Epidaurus/README.md

 The next version of Epidaurus will have a mechanism which will leverage data from a database developed and maintained by renowned institutions.
 We make it an API which developers can use in their projects.

 ### Join us in Creating the Pinnacle of Medical Industry!!!

+**We are conducting a survey to know your opinions on AI treating you.
+[Attend the Survey](https://docs.google.com/forms/d/e/1FAIpQLSdTZZVnd1DfPb8Yp-muDY5Jq9ucX-kR_mwjmZAAIxsLaeglpQ/viewform) and let us know about your opinions.**